IsaacLutzko/PracticeResumePortfolio/README.md

 # PracticeResumePortfolio

-Description: A practice resume portfolio that uses HTML, CSS, Vanilla JS, and a JS web app that takes in text in a text box and outputs specific data about the text.
+Description: A practice resume portfolio that uses HTML, CSS, Vanilla JS.

-Notes: A video that shows the resume portfolio project as well as a pdf that contains screenshots to display the project
+Note 1: A video that shows the resume portfolio project as well as a pdf that contains screenshots to display the project.

+Update: the JS files for this project were removed.

 Running Instructions:
   1) Download zip